antarctica/bas-style-kit-docs/site/_start/introduction.md

 <br />
 The second, <em>bas-style-kit.min.css</em>, is the Style Kit itself.

-The order these files is important because of how CSS styles cascade.
+The order of these files is important because of how CSS styles cascade.
 {: .alert .alert-warning }

 Other ways of including the Style Kit in a website or application are listed in the [distribution]({{ '/start/distribution' | prepend: site.baseurl }}) documentation.
 {: .alert .alert-info }